-Green Justice is a group of independent public interest lawyers coming together to provide accessible legal support on various social justice issues and train future competent, ethical effective attorneys.
+Green Justice brings together independent public interest lawyers to provide to provide accessible legal support on various issues and train future ethical effective attorneys.

-We will take some cases pro bono and use funds we've received through donations, grants or settlements, and some cases "low bono" - at an affordable rate for clients who meet specific financial requirements.
+Most of our cases are "low bono," meaning our clients pay some for representation, but not full fees charged by private firms.
+We will take some cases pro bono using funds we've received through fees or other awards.
+Our unique structure, bringing together solo practitioners and law students, reduces client costs and allows more access to professional legal services.
 Green Justice is designed to fill the gap for those unable to pay regular legal costs, but for whatever reason also cannot access pro bono assistance.

 Marianne runs an environmental policy lab at Loyola University New Orleans College of Law, in which her students work on social justice cases for non-profit or community clients.
 She appears in print, television, radio, and other media, is published in various magazines and professional works and testified before Congress.
 Marianne is the founder and Executive Director of the Recirculating Farms Coalition, an organization that promotes building innovative, eco-efficient farms that use naturally-cleaned, constantly recycled water in addition to or in place of traditional soil-based farming to grow affordable, fresh food.
 She is a graduate of Boston College and the University of Miami and is a member of the Florida Bar, and the Middle District of Florida, the Louisiana Bar and the Middle and Eastern Districts of Louisiana, and the U.S. Supreme Court.